lucia-auth/lucia/documentation-v3/src/pages/guides/validate-requests/nextjs-app.md

 title: "Validate requests in Next.js App router"
 ---

-Next.js throws an error when you attempt to set a cookie when rendering the component, so we unfortunately have to have 2 different functions for validating requests.
+Next.js throws an error when you attempt to set a cookie when rendering the component, so we unfortunately have to write and use 2 different functions for validating requests.
 This is a known issue but Vercel has yet to acknowledge or fix the issue.

 ## Server components